iBlocksLimited/dtd2mysql/F-3457-Notes.md

 the actual arrival/departure time (realtime) can be obtained from the movement event.
 In a single schedule, if the actual arrival/departure time is missing from the movement event, the exporter will fallback to use public/scheduled time.

+The delay repay TRUST data importer will insert an estimated actual arrival/departure time in case one of these events are missing, therefore in theory a fallback shouldn't happen very often in realtime GTFS exporter.

 After all the schedule data have been retrieved, the afterwards procedures (applying overlay, split/join associations, etc.) stay unchanged.